Carol Duane wins ACS Award for Volunteer Service

 In addition, Duane helped develop the strategic planning retreat program, which has supported local sections, committees, and divisions in developing their own strategic plans.

 “Her unbridled commitment to the society’s long-term health is predicated on building skills and creating leaders who are ready, willing, and able to step into leadership roles in their volunteer and professional lives with confidence and competence,” says Thomas Lane, who was ACS president when LDS launched in 2009.
-“She gives freely of her time, talents, and treasures truly making a difference in people’s lives.”
+“She gives freely of her time and talents and treasures truly making a difference in people’s lives.”

 Duane earned an M.S. in chemistry from Ohio State University in 1964.
-She has served as director of marketing and business alliances at Ricerca, executive director of NeoBio Corp., and executive director of the Cleveland Engineering Society.
+She has served as director of marketing and business alliances at Ricerca, executive director of NeoBio, and executive director of the Cleveland Engineering Society.

 Join the conversation